StephanHCB/go-autumn-restclient-gobreaker/README.md

 This library adds another wrapper to the rest client which provides a circuit breaker.

-We currently use [sony/gobreaker](https://github.com/sony/gobreaker), which is a very lightweight implementation with a small dependency footprint.
+We currently use [sony/gobreaker](https://github.com/sony/gobreaker), which is a very lightweight implementation with a small dependency footprint (MIT licensed).

 ## Usage